ybychenok/terraform-aws-airship-ecs-service/README.md

 ## Intro

 This module is meant to be one-size-fits-all ECS Service module.
-A module which makes it easy for any developer to create an ECS Service, have it attached to a load balancer, give it the necessary IAM rights automatically.
+A module which makes it easy for any developer to create an ECS Service, have it attached to a load balancer, give it the necessary IAM rights automatically, adds extra scaling properties.

+### Application Load balancer ( ALB ) attachment

 ![](https://raw.githubusercontent.com/blinkist/airship-tf-ecs-service/master/_readme_resources/alb_public.png)

-### Application Load balancer ( ALB ) Attaching

 By using the feature of ALB Rule based forwarding this module uses one ALB for many different microservices.
 For each ECS Service connected to a Load Balancer a Listener_rule is made based on the host-header ( domain-name ) of the ECS Service.
 Traffic is forwarded to the by the module created TargetGroup of the ECS Service.